Authors of section

 Dead space in bone

-A significant bone defect may be filled with antibiotic beads, or other space filler.
-Recently, the technique of Masquelet ( http://www.ncbi.nlm.nih.gov/pubmed/19931050) is proving attractive.
-This involves insertion of a solid antibiotic-containing cement spacer which is left in place for 6 weeks while a membrane develops around it.
-Then the spacer is removed and the surrounding osteogenic membrane is filled with autologous bone graft.
+This involves insertion of a cement spacer that contains antibiotics, which is left in place for four to six weeks while a membrane develops around it.
+Then the spacer is removed, and the surrounding osteogenic membrane is filled with autologous bone graft.
 This often consolidates to fill small to medium-size defects.
-This membrane does not form satisfactorily around cement beads, and is destroyed during their removal.
+This membrane does not form satisfactorily around cement beads and is destroyed during their removal.

 infection

-Implant retention or removal: Plates and screws
+Implant retention or removal: plates and screws

 infection